Andy4495/emulator-8-bit/README.md

 ## Work In Progress

 The emulator is not complete.
-The following major updates still need to be completed before I consider it a good first release:
+The following updates still need to be completed before I consider it a good first release:

 - All opcodes have decoding and execution code implemented, with the exception of:
   - DAA instruction (opcode 0x27)